The best Colorado defense attorneys fighting for you

 Our Colorado criminal defense / DUI lawyers leave no stone unturned to find the best defense.
 We scrutinize the accuser's background to look for bias against our client.
 We independently investigate the case with our own private detectives and forensic experts.
 And then we work aggressively to get it so that you get the help you need and the compassion you deserve.

 Our home office in Denver is headed up by Colorado criminal defense lawyer Michael Becker.
-Mr. Becker is a member of the National Association of Criminal Defense Lawyers and in 2015 alone was named to several prestigious "best of" attorney shortlists:
+Mr. Becker is a member of the National Association of Criminal Defense Lawyers and is the only attorney with a perfect 100 score on lawyer.com.
+He also has the distinction of being a National Advocacy for DUI Defense "Nationally Ranked Superior DUI Attorney".

 At our satellite office in Golden you will find Colorado criminal defense lawyer Melissa Garscin.
 She earned her J.D. from the University of Denver College of Law in 1998, and since then she has devoted herself to defending the rights of people facing criminal charges.
 Her vast experience includes a ten-year tenure as a trial attorney with the Colorado State Public Defenders Office.